Xiangwen-Wang/BioStructNet/README.md

 # BioStructNet
 BioStructNet is a structure-based deep learning model designed to enhance the prediction of enzyme-substrate interactions, particularly focusing on biocatalysis.
 It includes transfer learning approaches for small, function-based datasets.
 The parameters are validated through molecular docking and MD simulations.
+This work is published as "BioStructNet: Structure-Based Network with Transfer Learning for Predicting Biocatalyst Functions" in Journal of Chemical Theory and Computation (https://doi.org/10.1021/acs.jctc.4c01391).
 Here's a detailed `README.md` template for your GitHub repository:

 ---